 - 1. All applicants shall apply for the posted position through the District's designated application process by the closing of the job opening. - 2.
 Examinations may include written, practical, assessment center, oral board, or any combination of the aforementioned at the sole discretion of the Fire District. - 3.
 The Fire District will determine the weights (percentages) to be used for each phase and will meet and confer with the Association over any changes.
 The minimum passing score shall be seventy percent (70%) for each phase or section of the testing process.
 A candidate will not proceed in the testing process if they do not achieve at least a seventy percent (70%) on each section of the exam.
-Each section will be weighted with a percentage to give an overall score. - 4.
-The Fire District will provide employee development opportunities for all personnel interested in testing for promotion to the rank of Engineer or Captain within the Fire District.
-The following will be the dates for development and testing for the positions of Engineer and Captain: - a.
-The Fire District will provide Engineer Development School (EDS) between the months of January-May in odd years.
-Testing for Engineer will be conducted during the month of October in odd years. - b.
-The Fire District will provide Officer Development School (ODS) between the months of January-May in even years.
-Testing for Captain will be conducted during the month of October in even years. - 5.
-All other promotional examinations will occur, as needed, with the required ninety (90) calendar days in advance posting of the bibliography. - 6.
+Each section will be weighted with a percentage to give an overall score.
+The overall score shall be seventy percent (70%) to be considered passing. - 4.
+The Fire District will provide employee development opportunities for all personnel interested in testing for promotion to the rank of Battalion Chief within the Fire District.
+The following will be the dates for development and testing for the positions of Battalion Chief: - a.
+The Fire District will test for the position of Battalion Chief during the month of May in Even years. - b.
+The District will provide BCODS between the months of October-January in odd years. - 5.
+All other promotional examinations will occur, as needed, with the required Ninety (90) calendar days in advance of posting of the bibliography. - 6.
 Any promotional examination grading panel shall consist of a minimum of two (2) evaluators from equal or greater rank than the position being evaluated.
-In the event two evaluators are not available, two evaluators with professional experience related to the respective examination may be used. - 7.
-All evaluators for exams shall be from professional Fire Departments or have subject matter expertise in the respective portion of the exam.
+In the event two (2) evaluators are not available, two (2) evaluators with professional experience related to the respective examination may be used. - 7.
+All evaluators for exams shall be from professional Fire Departments.
 In the event that a specific fire ground knowledge and/or skill is not required for a portion of the test or evaluation an outside evaluator may be acquired for only that portion of the exam. - 8.
 If identical scores are achieved, ranking shall be determined by Fire District seniority. - 9.
 Employees eligible for promotional examinations shall be given appropriate time off to take the examination and return to duty.
 Such time off shall not result in any loss of pay.